opis/docs/json-schema/2.x/php-validator.md

 {:.alert.alert-info}

-If you want to validate data from `$_POST` you can use a helper method to automatically convert associative arrays to objects.
+If you want to validate data from `$_POST` you can use a helper method to automatically convert associative arrays to objects - [see example](examples.html#validating-form-data).
 However, we cannot distinguish an indexed array from an associative array when the array is empty, so you might need to manually apply a cast to object.

 ```php